vincentvella/recipes/README.md

 At this point, having a handle of the syntax a bit I decided to launch a project using the CLI.
 At least at that point I'd be able to use babel and serve the project properly.
 After generating the project I wanted to set up some routing and it sounds like vue-router is the closest thing to React router.

 After using the CLI to add the router (which was a way better experience than the Vue docs made it sound) I was ready to add the first route to the screen which is the recipe list.

+Next step included adding the navbar and learned how the css works in Vue single-file components.
+Added the home and add routes which will drive the remainder of the recipe app.
+I added the sample data and created a "RecipeList" and a "RecipeTile" component to be used by the list to display the mocked data.
+At this point I'm just going to play around with understanding Vue components a bit more and I'll try to make the Recipe tile a decent abstraction for reuse among all recipes.